First Day (TV series): Production

 First Day was first commissioned in 2017 as a stand-alone episode.
 The one-off drama was created through Screen Australia and ABC Children's Girls Initiative, which was created as a funding program to strengthen Australian female producers.
 The short film screened as part of International Day of the Girl.
 Evie Macdonald starred in the special as Hannah Bradford, and became the first transgender actor to star in the lead role of an Australian scripted television drama.
 Macdonald was twelve years old at the time of filming and had not previously acted.
 Julie Kalceff wrote and directed the project.
 Kalceff was motivated to increase visibility of the LGBTQIA+ community through telling a story about a transgender teenager, after being inspired by a family member who was transitioning.
 She believed it was important to have a transgender girl play Hannah, which resulted in MacDonald's casting, and stated that if they couldn't find the right actor, the film wouldn't have been made.

 In June 2019, a miniseries based on the original short film was ordered by the Australian Broadcasting Corporation to air on ABC Me.
-Kalceff and Stark had pitched a series to the ABC, and it took eighteen months to be ordered.
+Kalceff and producer Kirsty Stark had pitched a series to the ABC, and it took 18 months to be ordered.
 The series was financed through the South Australian Film Corporation and the Australian Children's Television Foundation (ACTF).
 Also titled First Day, Macdonald and the original creative team were named to return to the production, which would be told as a four-part series.
 Kalceff, the series creator, was attached to the project as the writer and director, along with producers Kirsty Stark, Kate Croser, and co-producer Kate Butler.
 The series was filmed in Adelaide and led by Kalceff, who served as the writer and director for all episodes.
 Kalceff wanted to empower Macdonald to tell her story as a transgender girl.
 Filming began in July 2019 in South Australia, with a local crew.
 Kalceff stated she was excited to tell the original story in more detail.
 The series was produced by Epic Films in association with Kojo Entertainment, and international sales of the series were handled by ACTF.
 The full series premiered on 30 March 2020 on ABC Me.

 In November 2020, the ACTF invested funding in a second series of First Day, to consist of an additional four episodes.
 The second series was officially ordered in May 2021, with the new episodes to depict Hannah's second year at high school.
 Production again took place in Adelaide, and filming concluded on 4 August 2021.
 International broadcaster Hulu joined the production as a co-investing partner.
 The second series will premiere on ABC Me on 31 March 2022.
 Kalceff wanted to continue Hannah's story and show the character dealing with regular teenage issues, while also addressing microaggressions towards transgender identity.
 Upon the release of the second series in March 2022, Kalceff said that no further episodes would be made, due to the ages of the cast.